 Looking for Expert-Level VA Claim Help?📱Call Us Now!
 737-295-2226

-In this updated post for 2024, we list and explain the 20 states with full property tax exemption for 100 disabled veterans (typically, you must have a 100% P&T VA rating, with some limited exceptions).
+In this updated article for 2025, we list and explain the 20 states with full property tax exemption for 100 disabled veterans (typically, you must have a 100% P&T VA rating, with some limited exceptions).

 While all 50 states offer some sort of property tax exemptions for disabled veterans, our new research and analysis uncovered 20 states with no property tax for disabled veterans, meaning eligible veterans are completely exempt from paying ANY property tax on their primary residence.